mcqeen1207/mood_ml/README.md

 ### Required packages

+'mnsd.p' and 'Index_calculation.m' is witten in MATLAB R2022b.
-All codes are written in Python 3.
+'mood_ml.ipynb' is written in Python 3.
-All codes can be implemented unless the users installed Python 3 and Jupyter notebook Required Packges:
+All codes can be implemented unless the users installed Python 3, Jupyter notebook, and Matlab.
+Required Packges:

   pandas